yuvalmGS/gigaspaces-wiki-jekyll/xap97net/domain-service-host.markdown

 # Unpublishing a Service

 Once the processing unit that hosts the service is unloaded, all the services within that pu are also removed.
-However, it is possible to explicitly unpublish a service during the processing unit life cycle if needed, this is done by the {{Unpublish}} method, with the specific registration of the service that we want to unpublish.
+However, it is possible to explicitly unpublish a service during the processing unit life cycle if needed, this is done by the `Unpublish` method, with the specific registration of the service that we want to unpublish.

 {code:java}
 IServiceRegistration registration = DomainServiceHost.Host.Publish(new DataProcessor());